 After catching up (we hadn’t seen each other in nearly 2 years), complaining that the kids were nearly as tall as us (Paddy, her eldest son, proudly informed me he’s only 9cm shorter than me), the conversation quickly turned to cameras.
 Which lenses we love, which lenses hated, which software was the best and how we are all slaves to good lighting.

 The only-just-smaller-than-us-children were getting restless, so we decided to venture out with a selection of lenses to experiment with new ideas.
 As she has been taking pictures since the moment her children were born, her children as experts at posing!
-I would hear screams of “Aunty Emmy look at my pose!” before seeing the were perfectly positioned.
-It was fantastic, covered in mud, afternoon of playing with cameras and trying to solve some of the problems we had both experienced.
+I would hear screams of “Aunty Emmy look at my pose!” before seeing they were perfectly positioned.
+It was fantastic, covered in mud, an afternoon of playing with cameras and trying to solve some of the problems we had both experienced.

 The moral of this tale?
 Never be afraid to ask!
 The world is filled with talented amazing people, if you have a question about how to do something, ask!
 You never know who might answer.